lucee/lucee-docs/docs/04.guides/04.cookbooks/52.Flyingsaucer/page.md

 ```

 If the font directory isn't specified, Lucee will look for fonts in /WEB_INF/lucee/fonts and uses them if they match.

+**Note**: Classic engine works using the font-family-name from pd4fonts.properties file.
+Modern (Flying saucer) engine works using the font-family-name from the .ttf file with the same case.

 #### Simplify Attributes ####